bkavlak/bootmap/README.md

 Hopefully, you will be able to create graphics and tables for your map accuracy assessments:

 ### Alluvial Plot

+This graph gives you an estimate on the confusion of the model when estimating their areas.

 <div align="center"><img src="images/Alluvial_Plot.png"></div>

 ### Bootstrap Accuracy & Area Plots

+These graphs displays the uncertainty of your model for each class and for each adjusted crop area.

 Accuracy Plot              |  Area Plot :-------------------------:|:-------------------------: